KarolisKaj/UniversityShared/Master's/Code/readme.md

 - Components
 	- !dr - death rate i.e. `dr0.5` from 0 to 1 probability of death to occur;
 	- !to - time out i.e. `to50`;
 	- !cl - clone times i.e. `cl3`.
 That will spawn three nodes of that particular component;
+	- !rr - recovery rate i.e. `rr0.1`.
+Component has a chance to recover eachh turn;